 Using social distancing partitions, such as plexi glass dividers, between workstations is an extra precaution and recommended when possible.
 If you have several employees working on the production line, using a partition to separate their workspaces allows them to work in tandem on the same line, without slowing down the operation.

 Expert Tip: Use automation to separate the workstations completely, save space and increase productivity.
-Integrating automated storage and retrieval systems (ASRS), such as horizontal carousels, vertical carousels, vertical lift modules (VLMs) and vertical buffer modules (VBMs), into your manual operation can help create socially distant workstations unit by unit.
+Integrating automated storage and retrieval systems (ASRS), such as Horizontal Carousel Modules, Vertical Carousel Modules, Vertical Lift Modules (VLMs) and Vertical Buffer Modules (VBMs), into your manual operation can help create socially distant workstations unit by unit.
 Consolidating inventory into ASRS can increase capacity and save up to 85% floor space.
 Individual employees can be assigned to one unit or a pod of units.
 All of the inventory they need can be stored in their assigned unit(s), allowing them to stay within their designated workspace without interfering with others around them.

 Some systems can be integrated with dual access to allow for multiple users on the front and back of the unit or on different floors.
-It’s as if the vertical carousel or VLM is the partition itself, allowing for accessibility at a safe distance.
+It’s as if the Vertical Carousel Module or Vertical Lift Module is the partition itself, allowing for accessibility at a safe distance.

 Remap Your Facility Flow and Asses Your Picking Strategy